-Since Speaker Tim Moore took office in 2015, the North Carolina House of Representatives has passed historic education reforms and investments to improve the state’s school systems.
+Under Speaker Tim Moore’s leadership since 2015, the North Carolina House of Representatives has passed historic education reforms and investments that are transforming the state’s school systems.

-North Carolina has developed a dynamic education system under Speaker Tim Moore, expanding options for parents through significant charter school enrollment growth, more Opportunity Scholarships for low-income students and pilot-programs like Achievement School Districts to improve low-performing schools.
+North Carolina has developed a dynamic education system under Speaker Moore’s leadership, expanding options for parents through significant charter school enrollment growth, more Opportunity Scholarships for low-income students and pilot-programs like Achievement School Districts to improve low-performing schools.

-Speaker Tim Moore believes investment, innovation and meaningful reform are all critical to building the best school systems for our students.
-His leadership in the House of Representatives has begun a new era for education in North Carolina.
+Speaker Moore believes investment, innovation and meaningful reform are all critical to building the best school systems for our students.

 House Republicans Increase Funding for North Carolina Schools